 Whether it’s weekly takeout, weekend spa appointments or too many morning lattes, there is always room in your budget to cut back and boost your holiday savings.
 Review your spending over the past several months and identify areas where you can cut back.
 Keep in mind, some of the excess purchases you eliminate now doesn’t have to be forever.

 5. Stash your savings.

 Whenever you skip a spending opportunity, put what you would have paid into a savings account specifically for your holiday shopping budget.
 You can open a Christmas Club-type account at your bank or local credit union, or go online to SmartyPig.com, a free service that helps you stash away cash for any purpose.
 Ultimately, putting your savings in a place where it’s not easily accessed will help you avoid dipping into it for unrelated purposes.

 6. Anticipate hidden costs.

 Budgeting for gifts and travel is a no-brainer, but often we forget about the hidden costs of the holidays.
 Things like postage for holiday greetings, White Elephant gifts for corporate parties, or tips for all the helpers in your life.
 It’s these expenses that send our budgets in the red, so prepare for them now to avoid surprises.
 Holiday packaging can be purchased on the cheap from dollar stores, while White Elephant gifts can be a re-gift from something you already own.
-For advice on tipping etiquette, check out these guidelines from Emily Post.

 7. Consider side hustles.